-NAD was discovered in 1906, with it’s importance slowly discovered over the next 120 years.
+NAD was discovered in 1906, and its importance was slowly uncovered over the next 120 years.
 Even in 1930, Euler-Chelpin, in his Nobel Prize speech, referred to as “one of the most widespread and biologically most important activators within the plant and animal world.”

-NAD is constantly being naturally produced and recycled by your body keeping levels as high as possible, but it is also boosted from the food we eat in various forms of Vitamin B3, including Niacin, Nicotinamide, Nicotinamide Mononucleotide, and Nicotinamide Riboside.
+NAD is constantly being naturally produced and recycled by your body, keeping levels as high as possible.
+Are NAD levels are boosted by the food we eat in various forms of Vitamin B3, including Niacin, Nicotinamide, Nicotinamide Mononucleotide, and Nicotinamide Riboside.

 How it works

 For cellular respiration, the extraction of energy from food molecules is what is known as oxidation.
-Oxidation means the removal of hydrogen, which is equal to 2 high energy electrons, from the food molecule.
+Oxidation means removing hydrogen, which in this case is equal to 2 high-energy electrons, from the food molecule.

 The importance of NAD lies here.
-NAD acts as the transporter, or carrier, of the hydrogen in this process, and exists in two forms, NAD+ and NADH, dependent on whether it is carrying hydrogen, or it is not.
+NAD acts as the transporter, or carrier, of the hydrogen in this process and exists in two forms, NAD+ and NADH, depending on whether it is carrying hydrogen or not.

 NADH then transports and donates the electrons to cells, enzymes and proteins that need energy vital for life!
-With each of these transfers of electrons, through the chemical reactions that occur, cellular energy – ATP is generated!
+With each transfer of electrons, through the chemical reactions that occur, cellular energy – ATP is generated!

-Once NADH has donated and no longer has its hydrogen atom, it transforms back to NAD+ and begins the cycle again
+Once NADH has donated its hydrogen and no longer has its hydrogen atom, it transforms back to NAD+ and begins the cycle again.

 Powering the Mitochondria

-There are three stages to the creation of cellular energy (ATP) by cellular respiration however the most, by far, is produced through NADH delivering electrons directly to inner membrane of a cell’s mitochondria where they are transferred to a structure called the electron transport chain.
+There are three stages to creating cellular energy (ATP) by cellular respiration.
+The most, by far, is produced through NADH delivering electrons directly to the inner membrane of a cell’s mitochondria, where they transfer to a structure called the electron transport chain.

-When there are less NAD transporters, fewer nutrients get processed by the mitochondria, leading to lower ATP production.
+Fewer nutrients are processed by the mitochondria when there are fewer NAD transporters, leading to lower ATP production.

-The electrons delivered by NADH are used to create energy for the carrier proteins in order to “pump” hydrogen ions from the center of the mitochondria (the matrix), across the inner membrane to the intermembrane space.
+The electrons delivered by NADH create energy for the carrier proteins to “pump” hydrogen ions from the center of the mitochondria (the matrix) across the inner membrane to the intermembrane space.

-As the mitochondria requires a relatively equal amount of hydrogen ions on either side of the inner membrane, the hydrogen ions are then natural pumps back through.
+As the mitochondria require a relatively equal amount of hydrogen ions on either side of the inner membrane, the hydrogen ions naturally “pumps” back through.

-It is the flow of these positive charges back across the inner membrane through a protein called ATP synthase that produces.
+This flow of positive charges back across the inner membrane through a protein called ATP synthase produces ATP – energy for the cell.

 Enzymes - vital for life

-They are vital for life and serve a wide range of important functions in the body.
-They break down larger molecules in to smaller ones, and combine other molecules to make a new ones.
+They are vital for life and serve a wide range of essential functions in the body.
+They break down larger molecules into smaller ones and combine other molecules to make new ones.
 They are responsible for creating the energy and molecules your body needs to help with digestion, metabolism, cell renewal and growth.
 The ATP synthase, discussed above, is an enzyme critical for creating the cellular energy – ATP.

 Sirtuins - Protectors of the Genome

 There are 7 sirtuins in total (SIRT1 through to SIRT7).
 We are only beginning to understand the full extent of their roles and responsibilities.
-Here are some of their potential roles from published journals. *This is only a very small proportion of the information available.*
+Here are some of their potential roles from published journals. *This is only a tiny proportion of the information available.*